chipster/chipster-openshift/k3s/README.md

 #### LDAP authentication

-Instructions for [LDAP authentication](ldap.md) are provided in a separte docuemnt.
+Instructions for [LDAP authentication](ldap.md) are provided in a separate document.
 #### File authentication

 There is a file `security/users` on `auth`, just like in the old Chipster v3, but it won't survive container restarts.
 The easiest way to add new users is through [values.yaml](#helm-chart-values).